alexforster/pdu/README.md

 ## Supported Protocols

-The following protocol hierarchy can be parsed with this library:
+The following protocol hierarchy can be built and parsed with this library:

  * Ethernet (including vlan/QinQ)
    * ARP